billodiallo/task-tt-gotoinc/README.md

-# This a test Task
+# This is  a test Task

 ## Using pure Ruby without Rails
 ### Implement custom Validation module